Learn how to make an amazing vegetarian Muffaletta Sandwich … it’s just as good as any you’d get in New Orleans!

 One of my favorite travel destinations is New Orleans.
 Have you ever been?

 Since I can’t visit New Orleans whenever I get a craving, I came up with my own version.
-This mouthwatering vegetarian Muffaletta Sandwich has just as much flavor as the NOLA version, but it’s even better because you can make it whenever you want!
+This mouthwatering vegetarian Muffaletta Sandwich has just as much flavor as the NOLA version.
+It’s even better though, because you can make it whenever you want!

-This vegetarian Muffaletta Sandwich is big enough to serve a crowd (it’s ideal for parties), but if you’re only serving a few people, you’ll be happy to know that leftovers keep really well, too.
+This vegetarian Muffaletta Sandwich is big enough to serve a crowd, making it ideal for parties.
+If you’re only serving a few people, you’ll be happy to know that leftovers keep really well, too.

 And it’s the perfect picnic food.
 Just bring plenty of napkins, because this is one messy sandwich!